JohnReppy/extract-code/README.md

 # Extract Code

 A filter for extracting TeX'able code from source files.
+I originally wrote this tool to support the writing of my book "Concurrent Programming in ML" (Cambridge University Press), and then later extended it to support other research languages that I have worked on (*e.g.*, Moby and Manticore's Parallel ML).

 Commands are specified as comments that must begin at the start of a line and have "(*@" as their first three characters.

 The supported commands are (using SML comment syntax):

 ``` sml
 (*@FILE attributes files *)